 All creation is an effort of giving.
 It is a universal law that the giver prospers and grows.
 When a person only takes from others in order to satisfy his desires, that selfish action is not love, and it ultimately creates enemies.
 He will become more isolated and decline.
 But a person who gives of himself to benefit others creates friends who will in turn help him.
 He will inevitably receive more than he gave, and he will prosper.
 Therefore, the person of true love lives for the highest purpose, and then gives of himself.
 These two axes of true love are the principle behind Jesus’ great commandment.
 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” teaches the vertical axis of true love, and “You shall love your neighbor as yourself” teaches the horizontal axis of true love.

-Sun Myung Moon, born on January 6, 1920, was a renowned spiritual leader hailing from North Korea.
+Sun Myung Moon, born on January 6, 1920, was a spiritual leader and luminary hailing from North Korea.
 He founded the Holy Spirit Association for the Unification of World Christianity, better known as the Unification Church, in 1954.
-Drawing upon elements of Christianity, Confucianism, and anti-communist political philosophy, Moon's teachings centered on love, unity, and peace.
+Drawing upon direct Prophetic revelation, influenced by the major faith traditions—especially Christianity, but also Judaism, Islam, Confucianism, and Buddhism.
+He also developed a political philosophy to resist the spread of the anti-religious Communist ideology.
+Reverend Moon's teachings centered on love, unity, and peace.
 He aimed to spark a global spiritual movement that transcended religious and cultural divisions, and his vision resonated with followers all over the world.
-Through the Unification Church, Moon also promoted interfaith understanding and collaboration, striving for harmony among diverse religious traditions.
+Through the Unification Church, Sun Myung Moon also promoted interfaith understanding and collaboration, striving for harmony among diverse religious traditions.

-Moon's partner in both life and work was his wife, Hak Ja Han Moon.
-As co-leader of the Unification Church, she was a pivotal figure in spreading their shared vision of a world unified by love and peace.
-Affectionately known as the 'True Mother', she embodied the ideal of nurturing and unconditional love in their teachings.
-After Moon's passing in 2012, Hak Ja Han Moon assumed sole leadership of the Unification Church.
-In this role, she has tirelessly carried forward their mission, upholding the church's emphasis on peace, interfaith dialogue, and strong, loving families.
+Sun Myung Moon's partner in both life and work was his wife, Hak Ja Han Moon.
+As co-leader of the Unification Church, she is a pivotal figure in spreading their shared vision of a world unified by love and peace.
+Affectionately known as 'True Mother', she embodies the ideal of nurturing and unconditional love in their teachings.
+After Reverend Moon's passing in 2012, Hak Ja Han Moon assumed sole leadership of the Unification Church and changed the name to Heavenly Parent's Holy Community.
+In her leadership role, she has tirelessly carried forward their mission, upholding the church's emphasis on peace, interfaith dialogue, and strong, loving families.
 Under her guidance, the church has continued to flourish, spreading its message of unity and love to people around the globe.

 Wilson, Andrew, editor.
 World Scripture II.
 Universal Peace Federation, 2011, p.
 703 [World Scripture and the Teachings of Sun Myung Moon, Chapter 13 Love, The Great Commandment, (November 25, 1988)].